 real estate market portugal residency advisors

-Additionally, programs such as the NHR (Non-Habitual Resident), which offers tax benefits to those who move to Portugal or the Portugal Golden Visa which offers residency to non-EU citizens who invest in real estate, has boosted demand for property in Portugal.
+Additionally, programs such as the NHR (Non-Habitual Resident), which offers tax benefits to those who move to Portugal.
+Or the Portugal Golden Visa which offers residency to non-EU citizens who invest in real estate, has boosted demand for property in Portugal.

-Why buy a property in Portugal?
+Why buy property in Portugal?

 Affordable prices